mingli-chen/mingli-chen.github.io/_pages/cv.md

 * 2016: Masterclasses delivered by  <a href="http://www.mit.edu/~vchern/" target="_blank">Victor Chernozhukov (MIT)</a>, topics on Machine Learning in Econometrics

 ## CONFERENCE PROGRAM ORGANIZATION
+* 2025: Member of the Scientific Program Committee of the 2025 European Winter Meeting of the Econometric Society, Nicosia, Cyprus.
 * 2024: Member of the Scientific Committee of the 2024 annual conference of the International Association of Applied Econometrics (IAAE), Xiamen, China.
 * 2021: Member of the Scientific Program Committee of the Bank of England Virtual Conference on New Methods and Applications for Macroeconomic Policy.
 * 2020: Member of the Scientific Program Committee of the Bank of England Virtual Conference on Modelling with Big Data & Machine Learning: Measuring Economic Instability.